 Hailing from sunny San Diego, Ariel Deva de León received her BA from University of California, Santa Cruz in Community Studies with a focus on Resistance and Social Movements, and a Master of Science in Acupuncture from Tri-State College of Acupuncture in Manhattan.

-After graduation, Ariel worked at WorkSong Chinese Medicine in Greenpoint, where a high patient volume gave her her sea legs before opening Tigerlily in 2015.
-Finding and working in the community model brought Ariel full circle in terms of incorporating the theories of social movement and social justice into her own practice.
-Ariel is so pleased to be working with her own community of Bushwick, where she has been living for the past 13 years.
+After graduation, Ariel worked at WorkSong Chinese Medicine in Greenpoint, where finding and working in the community model brought Ariel full circle in terms of incorporating the theories of social movement and social justice into the practice of acupuncture.
+She then opened Tigerlily Holistic in 2015, and has been so pleased to work with her own community of Bushwick.

-Ariel's own practice is very active; incorporating a mix of Japanese hara (abdominal) palpation, "deep qi" and trigger point needling, KyoJung (a Korean physical manipulation therapy), and Zero Balancing bodywork.
-This style encourages patients to engage with their own healing processes, and bear witness to their own transformative capability.
+Ariel's own practice is very active; incorporating a mix of Japanese hara (abdominal) palpation, "deep qi" and trigger point needling, KyoJung (a Korean physical manipulation therapy), Zero Balancing, craniosacral, and Arvigo bodywork as well as gua sha, cupping and/or moxa.
+This investigatory style encourages patients to engage with their own healing processes, and bear witness to their own transformative capability.
 Ariel habla español.

 Mary Gagliardi licensed acupuncturist, herbalist offering online consults only